Power diagrams and Morse Theory: Examples and comments.

-Another example is the one called $4300I$ in our previous article \cite{SieVanM}.
-Let the active subsets be $\{\P12,\P23,\P34 \}$.
-Then if $\alpha=\PPP1234$ the face $\P14$ is not active for the ``Up''-reason.
-In that case both $\PP134$ and $\PP124$ and $\PPP1234$ are not active for the ``Down'' reason.
+In \cite{SieVanM} we studied the Morse theory of a tetrahedron in $\RR^3$.
+As we found, that for triangles in $\RR^2$ generically there are two different Morse posets, we showed that there are generically nine different Morse posets for the tetrahedron.
+To be more precise: theorem \ref{thm:tetra} tells us exactly the possible positions of critical points.
+The number $s_i$ of critical point of index $i$ are bounded by $4,6,4,1$ for index $0,1,2,3$ Moreover the Euler characteristic of $\RR^3$ is $+1$, so by Morse Formula: $s_0-s_1+s_2-s_3=1$ This gives a priori the following $9$ possibilities:

+But not all these will occur.
+Since we start with $4$ vertices and the result should be a connected space, we need at least $3$ saddle points of index $1$.
+Hence, we cannot have $(4,2,0,1)$.

+We list in figure \ref{fig:1} the (a priori) possible 1-skeletons of the Morse poset (also know as Gabriel graphs) for the above cases, they are the connected graphs with $4$ vertices.

+Just as the case $(4,2,0,1)$ can not occur, we showed in \cite{SieVanM} that the cases $(4,4,2,1)\, P$, $(4,3,1,1)\, T$ and $(4,3,1,1)\, L$ do not occur. \begin{theorem} Up to affine bijections of a tetrahedron in $\RR^3$, which send the Morse posets to each other, there are nine generic tetrahedra.
+They are uniquely described by the nine Gabriel graphs $(4,6,4,1)$, $(4,6,3,0)$, $(4,5,3,1)$, $(4,5,2,0)$, $(4,4,2,1)\, O$, $(4,4,1,0)\, O$, $(4,4,1,0)\, P$, $(4,3,0,0)\, L$ and $(4,3,0,0)\, T$, drawn in figure \ref{fig:1}. \end{theorem} The example $4300I$ is interesting, since it shows a polyhedral collapse.
+In figure \ref{fig:dried} we have reproduced an example of such a tetrahedron.
+The face $\P12$ is not active for the ``Up'' reason.
+In that case both $\PP123$ and $\PP124$ and $\PPP1234$ are not active for the ``Down'' reason.
 There is one cone consisting of the polyhedral collapse:

 The decomposition of that cone into arrows is not unique.
 We might just as well write